-- Silverstein, Shel.
-The Giving Tree.
-Harper & Row, 1964.
-Any edition is OK.
-I suggest visiting one of Orlando's public libraries. - Throughout the course, there may be additional readings, films, and other materials assigned that are not in the textbooks.
+- The textbook for this class is Mary Pat Fisher's Living Religions published by Pearson.
+Editions 7, 8, 9, or 10 will work for this course.
+The earlier editions are available for much less through second hand sellers.
+The textbook is also available in both print and digital formats.
+There will also be copies on reserve at the UCF Library available for 2hour checkout. - Throughout the course, there may be additional readings, films, and other materials assigned that are not in the textbook.
 These readings will be specified under Modules for each respective week and will be available electronically through Canvas.